 - Current certification as CNA

 The Sisters of St. Joseph of Baden is an equal opportunity employer.
-We welcome individuals from all backgrounds and embrace the uniqueness that each individual has to offer.
 We do not tolerate discrimination based on race, color, religion, sex, sexual orientation, gender, marital status, age, disability, national or ethnic origin, military service status, citizenship, or other status protected under federal, state, or local law.

 For more information about employment with the Sisters of St. Joseph, please contact: